Azure-Samples/azureml-basic-workshop/README.md

 Try different ways to explore the data.
 Open it in Excel, important it as a tabular dataset, or use Python tools.
 Think about how we can help with this.

 What metrics do you think are important to measure quality of this prediction?
-Try optimizing for a different metric.
+Try optimizing for a different metric in the classifier.

 ## 3. Train in Cloud